domschrei/theremin/index.md

 ![The application's UI in action](http://dominikschreiber.de/theremin/ui.jpg)
 _The application's UI in action_

-_If you are interested in building such an instrument for yourself, visit the [manual page](manual.html)._
+If you are interested in building such an instrument for yourself, visit the [manual page](manual.html).
-_If you are interested in the process of creating the whole thing, visit the [blog page](blog.html) where I explain it in detail._
+If you are interested in the process of how I developed the whole thing, visit the [blog page](blog.html) where I explain it in detail.